 (1988) Starring Sandahl Bergman, Roddy Piper

-Why Hillary: One look at the face of the odious frog king and you'll be reminded of a certain second amphibious also-runner behind Trump.
-Sandahl is Hillary being sold to the Middle States ('can she dance?' asks the Frog Prince in he fez before voting/purchasing); the harem are the women voters of swing states looking askance at the brutalizing Handmaid's Tale future awaiting them under The Fog mutant's sway even though they've been trained to submit (one grand dame frog lady takes a shine to Piper and frees him though it means her death -- she'd be the swing state independent female voting bloc).
+Why Hillary: One look at the face of the odious frog king and you'll be reminded of a certain amphibious also-runner behind Trump.
+Sandahl is Hillary being sold to the Middle States ('can she dance?' asks the Frog Prince in he fez before voting/purchasing); the passive, fertile harem are the women voters of swing states looking askance at the brutalizing Handmaid's Tale future awaiting them under The Frog mutant's sway even though they've been trained to submit (one grand dame frog lady takes a shine to Piper and frees him, though it means her death -- she'd be the swing state independent female voting bloc).
 Scruffy Roddy stands for the American midwest, reckoning the pros and cons between giving a woman control of the nation's balls, or else letting power-hungry toads run riot over our civil liberties.
+Some choice.

 (1979) Dir.
 David Cronenberg

-PS - My new favorite stealth character actor, Robert A. Silverman, the Dick Miller to Cronenberg's Corman, is great as a previous patient of the clinic preparing a lawsuit, wearing a white towel on his neck to cover an awful mutating psychoplasmic affliction.
-He's so good here and as Hans in NAKED LUNCH (above), and the artist in SCANNERS well, he just knocks them all up a notch.
+PS - My new favorite stealth character actor: Robert A. Silverman (above).
+The Dick Miller to Cronenberg's Corman, he's great as a less-hirsute former patient preparing a lawsuit, wearing a white towel on his neck to cover an awful mutating psychoplasmic affliction.
+He's so good in BROOD and as Hans in NAKED LUNCH (above), and the artist in SCANNERS well, he just knocks all Cronenberg's films up a notch.
 Why only Cronenberg seems to know of his genius is beyond me.
-Is it that he doesn't want to leave Canada?
-He should just go to Vancouver, the B-movie capital of the world!
+Toronto experimental theater's gain is the cinematic world's loss?

 DARK ANGEL: THE ASCENT